agh-reactive/reactive-lab4/README.md

 * **be sure that your local lab-4 branch is up to date with remote one**
 * **remember about merging solution from lab-3 into this branch**

-1. (15 points) Basket persistence.
-Implement basket persistence using the event sourcing pattern.
+1. (15 points) Cart persistence.
+Implement cart persistence using the event sourcing pattern.
 Ensure correct timer recovery.
 2. (15 points) Implement state persistence for `PersistentCheckout` and test the scenario where during the checkout operation, the app is stopped (e.g. via `system.terminate`).
 After the restart, the state should be correctly restored (together with timers).
 3. (10 points) Write additional tests for `PersistentCartActor` (in particular, take into account actor state recovery).